Henry Marion Durand: Punjab and death

 In May 1870, The Earl of Mayo appointed Durant to succeed Sir Donald McLeod as Lieutenant Governor of the Punjab.
 At his farewell banquet in Simla that month, Durant remarked of his respect and love for the soldiers he fought during the Second Anglo-Sikh War, and his intention to do all he can for the welfare of the people of the province.

-On the evening of 31 December 1870 Durand was thrown from an elephant as it attempted to pass under a low gateway in the city of Tonk (now Tank, Pakistan).
-He fell heavily, and died the following day.
+On the evening of 31 December 1870, Durand was thrown from an elephant as it attempted to pass under a low gateway in the city of Tonk (now Tank, Pakistan).
+He fell heavily and died the following day.
+He was also accompanied by the Nawab of Tank on the same elephant.
+Durand had been Lieutenant Governor for only six months there.
 He was buried in Saint Thomas' Church in Dera Ismail Khan, NWFP, British India.

+The inscription of his tomb reads:

 Personal life

-His son, Sir Henry Mortimer Durand, served in the Indian Civil Service and later in the British diplomatic service.
-For a time when in England, he lived at Furness Lodge, East Sheen, Richmond.
+Durand had three sons: Edward, 1st Baronet Durand; Mortimer Durand; and Algernon Durand.
+Mortimer served in the Indian Civil Service and later in the British diplomatic service.

+For a time he lived at Furness Lodge, East Sheen, Richmond.

+One of Durand's daughters, Frances Mary Durand, married Major General Charles MacGregor.

-His daughter Ethel Durand married the naturalist and African explorer James Sligo Jameson.
+Another daughter, Ethel Durand, married the naturalist and African explorer James Sligo Jameson.